FriendSoftwareLabs/friendchat/README.md

 #### Invites

 Live invites can be sent through any module.
-It is sent as a data string, and as long as the invitee is also using FriendChat, it will be intercepted and presented to the user.
+It is sent as a string, and as long as the invitee is also using FriendChat, it will be intercepted and presented to the user.
 The live session is then established over the presence service.